songproducer/nefarious-capsicum/_posts/en/2016-07-06-The-Dash-Guy-who-cried-troll.md

 yea thats right, I got myself a Monero addy JUST to see how much you really love me.
 2 threads about me isn't good enough, put your money where your mouth is!
 I'll be waiting!

-The Dash Guy then [posts a link](https://www.reddit.com/r/Monero/comments/4qyi33/someone_owes_me_fanboy_tips/) to all this drama to reddit.com/r/monero:
+TDG then [posts a link](https://www.reddit.com/r/Monero/comments/4qyi33/someone_owes_me_fanboy_tips/) to all this drama to reddit.com/r/monero:

-He is courteously welcomed by Cryptofantom
+Courteously welcomed by Cryptofantom

 >Welcome friend, help us build Monero! :)

-and The Dash Guy starts soliciting tips:
+and TDG starts soliciting tips:

 >Give me some funds man!
 I'm a professional website designer just looking build out my cryptofolio: 43fn9DhL2eoCzuLz6EUwNoGD7KDbWFEwhAPyMCGJ6wxDZd7ULVodh1fKKiAMyzKLxoZSWMwPwz28yWf Str83dWf3HteRq9p